bmcfee/pumpp/README.md

 be easily consumed by statistical algorithms.
 Some desired features:

 - Converting tags to sparse encoding vectors
-- Sampling `(start, end, label)` to frame-level annotations at a specific sampling rate
+- Sampling `(start, end, label)` to frame-level annotations at a specific frame rate
-- Extracting first-level features (eg, Mel spectra or CQT) from audio
+- Extracting input features (eg, Mel spectra or CQT) from audio
-- Aligning and storing the results in a simple data structure (npz, hdf5)
 - Converting between annotation spaces for a given task
-- Helper variables for semi-supervised learning

 ## Example usage